siruwuu/5400_final_project/README.md

 - - app/streamlit_app.py: Interactive web app for Reddit optimization.

 - tests/: Unit and smoke tests for all modules.
+- - data_split.py: Split the raw data with 20% train data and save to tests/data
+- - test_cat_vs_dog.py: test the model in src/mod/cat_vs_dog.py
+- - test_part1: test the model for src/mod/new_engagement_classifier.py and new_engagement_regression.py

 ## Data Source